 Work in the Florida Restoration Area will focus on restoring water quality and habitat; replenishing and protecting wildlife populations like sea turtles, marine mammals, birds and oysters; providing and enhancing recreational opportunities; and restoring habitats on federal lands.

 The Trustees are committed to providing annual reports to the public to show restoration progress and how settlement funds are allocated and spent.
-Project reports can be found on each restoration area page and on the interactive map.
+Project reports can be found on each restoration area page.
 Project reports provide detailed project information including descriptions, maps, activities, and dashboards with financial and environmental compliance information.

 Advanced data exploration tools are provided in the Data Integration Visualization Exploration and Reporting Portal, or DIVER.
 DIVER can be used to search, map and download data on all restoration projects and related activities.
 DIVER query results provide data tables, summary dashboards, metadata, and direct links to the detailed project reports.